Mint vs. Empower vs. YNAB

 Mint is best for most people and the average user.
 If you're looking for just personal financial management, Mint is a good fit for you.
 The app offers a wide selection of budgeting, tracking and goal-setting tools.
 Plus, it's free!

-Personal Capital is best for investors.
+Empower is best for investors.
 If you're looking for a way to manage and analyze your investments, this is the right pick for you.
-Although the free version offers some budgeting features, Personal Capital is really an investor's app.
+Although the free version offers some budgeting features, Empower is really an investor's app.

 YNAB is best for people looking for very detailed budgeting.
 If you're serious about tackling your finances head-on — and find free services such as Mint lacking — YNAB may be a good choice for you.